 Numeric Types

-Hypster provides flexible numeric parameter configuration through four methods: number, multi_number, int, and multi_int.
+Hypster provides flexible numeric parameter configuration through int, multi_int, float, and multi_float methods.
 These methods support automatic validation with optional bounds checking.

 Numeric Parameters